 Not being consistent with treatment

-If you are prescribed a treatment to which you can't commit to inform your doctor, so the two of you can discuss other options.
+If you are prescribed a treatment to which you can't commit inform your doctor, so the two of you can discuss other options.

 Deciding not to treat

 Having psoriasis is not as simple as having a disorder that affects the skin, this disease puts you at risk for at least 8 other diseases which can possibly be prevented if you treat your psoriasis early.

 Not managing stress